Expedition outline & key info

 Brilliant course – all very relevant, useful, fantastic content

-Doctors of all grades, nurses, medical students and invited to attend.
-Laypeople with a strong wilderness first aid background and interest in mountain medicine and adventure travel are welcome to attend but should contact WMT before booking.
-No prior climbing or expedition experience is required but you must be reasonably fit.
-The 4167m Mt.
-Toubkal summit is not always guaranteed (we were thwarted by unseasonably early snow in 2014 but previously boasted a 100% summit success record and regained this achievement in 2015!).
-It is a worthy objective.
-Whether you are flirting with the idea of accompanying a team up Kilimanjaro, bolstering your CV or simply want a fun, inspiring educational week in the Moroccan mountains, this great value annual expedition is for you.
-Once you arrive, all costs are covered in the fee.
+Doctors of all grades, nurses, medical students and OHPs are invited to attend.
+No prior climbing or expedition experience is required but you must be fit and capable of trekking for five days.
+Whether you are flirting with the idea of accompanying a team up a mountain (Kilimanjaro perhaps?), bolstering your CV or simply want an inspiring, active educational week in the Moroccan mountains, this great value annual expedition is for you.

 Expedition Structure & Content